 Since $q_c(1) \equiv q_c$ is the site-percolation threshold of $G$, and the observation that $q_c(M)$ only depends upon the bond-percolation threshold $p_c$ when $M$ is large, led us to find a close relationship between the above multilayer percolation model and site-bond percolation, using which we translated a known approximation to the boundary of the site-bond critical region, to an excellent approximation of $q_c(M)$.
-One may consider various extensions of our work.
-For ease of analysis, we assumed the underlying population for generating each network layer to be identical, which could be relaxed in order to study a wider class of multilayer networks.
-One could consider alternative multilayer connectivity models driven by the application, such as the compatibility across communication modes or technologies, information traversal hierarchy (e.g., in military networks), causality of information flow (in temporally evolving networks) where the vertical axis in Fig.~\ref{fig:setup} represents time, or stacked lattices (where nodes connect across nearest-neighbor layers only).
-It would also be interesting to analyze multilayer versions of the {\em susceptible-infected-recovered} (SIR) model of epidemic spread, such as in analyzing vaccination strategies with limited supplies when nodes can carry multiple viral strains.